gcappon/py_replay_bg/docs/documentation/cgm_model.md

 ## Default CGM error model

-The default CGM error model available in ReplayBG is the Dexcom G6 model as published in Vettoretti et al., Sensors, 2019, which is a factory-calibrated device with a lifespan of 10 days and a sample time of 5 minutes.
+The default CGM error model available in ReplayBG is the Vettoretti19CGM model as published in Vettoretti et al., Sensors, 2019, which is a factory-calibrated device with a lifespan of 10 days and a sample time of 5 minutes.

 Model equations are: